ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Bridge Domain

 This example describes the flows to set up a bridge domain.
-You will recall that a bridge domain consists of a group of interfaces that share a common L2 broadcast subnetwork.
-One interface floods mac-layer L2 broadcast packets to all other interfaces in the bridge domain.

 An empty bridge domain has no dependencies.
 You can create a bridge domain without first creating the interfaces.
 However, to install an interface into a bridge domain, you must first create the interface and the bridge domain.

-In theory, the KV Scheduler could treat the bridge domain as a single key-value pair, with a dependency that you configure _all_ interfaces for that bridge domain.
+In theory, the KV Scheduler could treat the bridge domain as a single key-value pair, with the caveat that you configure _all_ interfaces for that bridge domain.
 This approach introduces several challenges:

 * Prevents the existence of the bridge domain even if a single interface is missing.
+<br></br>
 * Request to the KV data store to remove the interface could overtake a bridge domain configuration update to remove interface.
 This results in the temporary removal and re-creation of the bridge domain.

-The KV Scheduler addresses these challenges through the use of derived values.
+The KV Scheduler addresses these challenges by using derived values.
 This technique breaks the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
 A binding exists between the bridge domain and every bridge interface.

 The binding functions as a derived value, each coming with its own `BDInterfaceDescriptor` descriptor.
 A `Create()` operation puts the interface into the bridge domain; a `Delete()` operation removes the interface by breaking the binding.

-You can configure a bridge domain with a request to NB.
+You can configure a bridge domain with a NB request.
 The bridge domain itself does not have any dependencies.
 However, the individual bindings will have a dependency on their associated interfaces, and implicitly on the bridge domain they are derived from.
-Even if one or more interfaces are missing, or in the process of being deleted, the bridge domain and its remaining interfaces will not be impacted and function will continue.
+Even if one or more interfaces are missing, or being deleted, the bridge domain and its remaining interfaces are not impacted and function will continue.

-The control-flow diagram shows that the bridge domain is created even if you later add an interface .
-The binding remains in the `PENDING` state until the interface is configured.
+The control-flow diagram shows that you can create the bridge domain, even if you later add an interface .
+The binding remains in the `PENDING` state until you configure the interface.

 ![CFD][cfd-bridge-domain]